 As Digital Workplace adoption levels increase within an organization, most people get a sense of how it is being used through the volume of contributions as well the ‘emotion’ in the online discussions.
 Corporate priorities outlined in stories should visibly work their way into team discussions and presentation slides.

-But it’s important to combine both quantitative and qualitative measurements to determine the real impact.
+But it’s important to combine both quantitative and qualitative measurements of your digital workplace analytics in order to determine the real impact.
 There is a range of methods that can be used, here are just a few to consider:

 Would you like to learn more about how a Digital Workplace may be able to help you?